Back Pain · Program · Freedom

 You did the right things.
 They aimed at the wrong target.

-Every one of these attacks the pain : the symptom.
-None of them touches the reason the pain keeps coming back.
+Every one of these treats the symptom, not the reason the pain keeps coming back.
 That's why the relief never lasted.

 Rest You woke up stiffer.
-Because your problem was never fatigue.
-A rested muscle that's switched off is still switched off.
+Rest doesn't fix a muscle that's switched off.

 Stretching Ten minutes of relief, then back to baseline.
-You stretched the tight muscles but they're tight because they're guarding an unprotected spine.
-You never woke the ones that should be doing the job.
+Those muscles are tight because they're guarding an unprotected spine, not because they need stretching.

 Massage / Osteo Great for three days, $90 a visit.
-Someone else's hands can calm your system down.
-They cannot make it stronger.
+Someone else's hands can calm your system, but they can't make it stronger.
 Nobody can rent you strength.

-The ergonomic arsenal Standing desk, $400 chair, lumbar cushion.
-You didn't fix the problem — you built a more comfortable place for it to live.
+The ergonomic arsenal Standing desk, $400 chair, lumbar cushion: a more comfortable place for the problem to live.
 A better chair is still a chair.

-Painkillers They mute the smoke alarm.
-The fire stays lit.
-And you never wanted to be a man who needs a tablet to sit through a workday anyway.
+Painkillers They mute the smoke alarm; the fire stays lit.
+And you never wanted to need a tablet just to get through a workday.

 None of this is your fault.
 You were handed symptom-management and told it was a plan.

-What you were never handed is the mechanism.
-The actual reason a strong, healthy man ends up with a back like this.
+What you were never handed is the mechanism, the real reason a strong, healthy man ends up like this.
 That's next.

 The real cause aka the "aha" your physio never drew for you